leprechaunt33/VAERity/README.txt

+CHANGES IN 1.0RC5: Fixed problems viewing the hallucinations data set and the non COVID19 symptom regex cardi, related to known pyarrow string overflow issue (transparent workaround introduced).

-This is version 1.0RC3 of VAERity, a program designed to work with the US Vaccine Adverse Events Reporting System or VAERS, specifically the downloadable files available at https://vaers.hhs.gov/data/datasets.html
+This is version 1.0RC5 of VAERity, a program designed to work with the US Vaccine Adverse Events Reporting System or VAERS, specifically the downloadable files available at https://vaers.hhs.gov/data/datasets.html